udecode/plate/docs/ROADMAP.md

   - [x] Heading – Enables support for headings with configurable levels (from 1 to 6).
   - [x] Paragraph – Enables support for paragraphs.
-- [ ] Emoji – Enables support for emojis.
+- [ ] Emoji – Enables support for inserting emoji characters by typing
+      identifiers based on Unicode Short Names preceded by a colon (`:`) and selecting the suggestion.
   - [ ] Insert via a dropdown
 - [ ] HorizontalLine – Enables support for dividers, useful for
       separating and grouping document sections.